 If you don’t receive system emails, such as password reset emails…

-The most common reason we've seen for this error is a firewall rule at your network edge.
+The most common reason we’ve seen for this error is a firewall rule at your network edge.
 We recommend you contact your firewall administrator.
-They may ask for the sender's email address.
-Most system emails from us come from email@example.com.
-It's also possible that they could originate from firstname.lastname@example.org.
+They may ask for the sender’s email address.
+Most system emails come from firstname.lastname@example.org.
+It’s also possible that they could originate from email@example.com or firstname.lastname@example.org.